gladiusio/gladius-cli/README.md

 - Acquire 1 Ether on the [Ropsten testnet](http://faucet.ropsten.be:3001/) (or go [here](https://blog.bankex.org/how-to-buy-ethereum-using-metamask-ccea0703daec) if you're using Metamask)
 - Run `gladius-node init` and fill out the requested information (use the same email that you applied for the beta with)

+After you execute a command it will suggest the next logical command.
+For example, after `init` you can run `gladius-node create` to create a new Node.
+As of now the Node manager only supports 1 Node per user therefore if you run `gladius-node create` multiple times you will keep overwriting your current node.

+The `gladius-cli` acts as an interface for a user to interact with the `gladius-control-daemon` and the `gladius-edge-daemon`.
+Therefore, if you want to use the CLI you must have **both** of the daemons running either in the background or on seperate terminal windows.
+Both daemons run servers on your machine once you start them.
+If you no longer want them to be running simply exit the window or stop the processes.
+This will stop the servers and if you want to use the CLI you'll have to start them again.

 ## Commands
 `gladius-node <option>`